How can I interpret the different types of padding in FieldTrip?

 Besides the difference between data and zero padding, there are also differences how it is specified.
 Sometimes padding is specified as the desired total length of the segment: this is referred to as padding to the desired length.
 This is used in preprocessing and spectral analysis:

 - ft_preprocessing uses data padding to a certain length, see the cfg.padding option.

 - ft_freqanalysis uses zero padding to a certain length, see the cfg.pad option.

 The other approach specifies the padding as the amount of additional data with which the initial segment is extended, this is referred to as padding with a certain amount.
 This is used in the automatic artifacts detection functions, such as ft_artifact_zvalue.

 There are different purposes for padding in the artifact detection functions:

 - trial padding (fig 1): data padding with, to extend the data segment in which artifacts are detected, for example to exclude trials where the subject blinked or moved in the inter-stimulus interval.

 - filter padding (fig 1): zero padding with, to extend the data segment to prevent edge artifacts due to filtering.

 - artifact padding (fig 2): data padding with, to extend the length of a detected artifact, for example if you also want to exclude data from being analyzed in a time window following some artifact.

-See the automatic artifact rejection for more details on the different types of padding that can be used during data preprocessing (artifact padding, trial padding, filter padding)
+See also the automatic artifact rejection tutorial for more details on the filter padding, trial padding and artifact padding.